SquidDev/illuaminate/README.md

 ### Using Esy
  - Install [esy][]
- - Copy `doc/esy.unix.json` or `doc/esy.windows.json` to `esy.json`.
-This is only needed as an initial step: it can later be regenerated with `esy dune build @opam`.
  - Run `esy` in the repository's root.
  - Illuaminate can now be run using `esy x illuaminate`

-**Note:** When building on windows, you must delete the `src/github/unix/dune` file.
-Some packages are excluded on Windows thus not all functionality works.

 ## Usage
  - Either build Illuaminate as above, or download a pre-built version: